elastic/integrations/packages/azure/docs/README.md

 #### How many event hubs?

-Elastic recommends creating one event hub for each Azure service you collect data from.
+Elastic strongly recommends creating one event hub for each Azure service you collect data from.

 For example, if you plan to collect Azure Active Directory (Azure AD) logs and Activity logs, create two event hubs: one for Azure AD and one for Activity logs.

+Here's an high-level diagram of the solution:

 ```text
   ┌────────────────┐   ┌──────────────┐   ┌────────────────┐